NVIDIA/deepops/roles/nvidia-dgx-firmware/README.md

 # The OS/mgmt interface on the server
 nv_mgmt_interface: enp1s0f0 # DGX-1
 # nv_mgmt_interface: enp134s0f0 # DGX-2
+# nv_mgmt_interface: enp225s0f0 # DGX A100
 # nv_mgmt_interface: enp2s0f1 # DGX-Station
 ```

+> Note: This role is meant to run on a system running the DGX OS or a system that has had the nvidia-dgx role applied to it.

 ## Collect Diagnostics

 This role can be used to collect health and configuration information across a cluster.
 This is useful in verifying the health of a cluster or to debug a known issue.
 Because this is a debugging tool Ansible will continue executing tasks on all hosts even if some of the tasks fail.

-Although this role is meant to be executed against a homogeneous cluster of DGX systems (all DGX-1 or all DGX-2), the majority of the functionality will be effective on any GPU cluster.
+Although this role is meant to be executed against a homogeneous cluster of DGX systems (all DGX-1, all DGX-2, or all DGX A100), the majority of the functionality will be effective on any GPU cluster.

 ### Running